 Focused Treatment Using Cognitive Behavior Therapy (CBT)

-The Ross Center’s Intensive Treatment Program is a 5 – 7 day individualized program designed to provide effective, cost-efficient therapy to people who do not have access to cognitive behavior therapy in their home communities.
+The Ross Center’s Accelerated Treatment Program is a short term, individualized program which provides effective, cost-efficient therapy to adults who do not have access to cognitive behavior therapy in their home communities.
+This is NOT an IOP (Intensive Outpatient Program) but rather a program designed for people with the ability to tolerate exposure therapy in a concentrated period of time.
 Patients travel to one of our offices in Washington DC, Northern Virginia, or Manhattan for an accelerated course of treatment.
 The program is experiential and proactive, including practical homework assignments to reinforce the specific coping strategies and techniques learned during the therapy sessions.
 You will receive the same therapeutic experiences, tools and techniques typically provided to patients who come for therapy on a weekly basis.

 Frequent Sessions within a Short Period of Time

-The basic Intensive Treatment Program includes a one-hour private diagnostic evaluation and sixteen 45 minute therapy sessions over a short period of time (usually within one week).
+The basic Accelerated Treatment Program includes a one-hour private diagnostic evaluation and sixteen 45 minute therapy sessions over a short period of time (sometimes in as little as one week, depending on availability).
 Therapy sessions may take place either in the office or in “real life” anxiety provoking situations, depending upon the nature of your problem.
 When you return home, you’ll receive three 15 minute telephone follow-up sessions with the therapist to encourage progress.
 Additional therapy sessions or a medical consultation with a psychiatrist can be arranged for additional charges.

-The Intensive Treatment Program is designed for people suffering from panic disorder, specific phobias (i.e. driving, animals/insects, heights), social anxiety disorder, obsessive compulsive disorder (OCD) and generalized anxiety disorder.
-Individuals will benefit from the program regardless of whether they have previously been in therapy.
+The Accelerated Treatment Program is designed for adults suffering from panic disorder, specific phobias (i.e. driving, animals/insects, heights), social anxiety disorder, obsessive compulsive disorder (OCD) and generalized anxiety disorder.
+Individuals can benefit from the program regardless of whether they have previously been in therapy.

 Logistics for Out-of-Town Participants